Debt consolidation and debt settlement are very distinct options for managing debt.

 It can be difficult to juggle different amounts of debt from multiple creditors, each possibly with their own interest rate and minimum payments.

-By consolidating several debts into one single loan to pay off, you can make things significantly less complicated for yourself.
-As a bonus, debt consolidation loans often come with a reduced interest rate and lower monthly payment, making it easier to pay the debt off.
+By consolidating several higher-interest debts into one single loan to pay off, you can make things significantly less complicated for yourself.
+Plus, debt consolidation loans often come with a reduced interest rate and lower monthly payment, making it easier to pay the debt off.

 Debt settlement is most often (though not exclusively) used to settle one single substantial debt from a single creditor.

 Upon negotiating with your creditor, you may be able to settle your debt for less than what was originally owed.
 You’re able to lessen the amount you need to pay, while the creditor gets paid more quickly.

-While this process is easier to manage with just one creditor, it can be done through negotiations with multiple creditors.
+While this process is easier to manage if you only have one creditor, you can negotiate individually with each of your multiple creditors.

 An important thing to keep in mind with regards to debt settlement is that there’s no guarantee this will be an option you can pursue.

 Your creditor is under no obligation to settle the debt for less than what you owe and may simply refuse.
 This is also not something that can be done overnight – the average debt settlement case takes 2-3 years, and some far longer.
 In the meantime, your bills will continue to come.

 So, which option is best?

 Generally, the specifics of your circumstances may dictate your answer.
 If you owe a large amount of money to a single creditor, debt consolidation would serve no purpose.
 Alternately, if you owe money to a large number of creditors, debt settlement could be far trickier.

 However, if you find yourself in a situation where both options are viable (for instance, owing money to only two or three creditors) there are a few factors to consider as you decide which option is right for you.